monfresh/laptop/README.md

 [spotlight]: https://support.apple.com/en-us/HT204014

+## Debugging script failures

+Your last `laptop` run will be saved to a file called `laptop.log` in your home folder.
+Read through it to see if you can debug the issue yourself, with the help of the [Troubleshooting Errors](https://github.com/monfresh/laptop/wiki/Troubleshooting-Errors) Wiki article.
+If not, copy the entire contents of `laptop.log` into a
+[new GitHub Issue](https://github.com/monfresh/laptop/issues/new) (or attach the whole log file to the issue) for me and I'll be glad to help you.
+If the script doesn't work for you, it's most likely a bug in my script, which I'd love to fix, so please don't hesitate to report any issues.

 ## How to tell if the script worked

 If the last thing the script displayed was "All done!", then everything the script was meant to do worked.